Ravbug/UnityHubNative/README.md

 - Open projects by double-clicking them in the list, or by selecting them and pressing Enter
 - Create new unity projects with templates, for any modern Unity version you have installed, with the Create New button
 - View Unity installs by double clicking them in the list views in the Editor Versions section
+- Manage Unity installs
+- Manage Unity licenses
 - Update projects to a Unity version of your choosing

-UnityHubNative does not have every feature that the official hub has, namely managing licenses.
-In addition, depending on your license, you may not be able to uninstall the official Unity Hub.
+UnityHubNative does not have every feature that the official hub has, but it has most of them.
 UnityHubNative serves as a shortcut to get into your projects faster.

 ## Installation
 This application is self-contained.